|Message from the skies.||

 d01_38 (2013-03-26 16:50:59) -- show location on Google Maps

-On the way I accidently found the bus terminal, thus I wanted to buy the ticket for the tomorrow travel, when my youthful heat was cooled down with the reply that I shouldn't think that much about the future: I can buy the ticket tomorrow, on the same day, not before.
+On the way I accidentally found the bus terminal, thus I wanted to buy the ticket for the tomorrow travel, when my youthful heat was cooled down with the reply that I shouldn't think that much about the future: I can buy the ticket tomorrow, on the same day, not before.
 Okay.

 I thought to have a little afternoon meal, so I entered a small shop and filled my bag with some cold meats, bakery stuff and cheese.
 I liked how the cashier did the calculations on a paper with a pencil; but of course it's possible too, that she didn't trust my Spanish knowledge.